-1. Prepare all of the equipment you will need on a clean, flat working surface.

-- Take 1 syringe out of the package by holding the middle of the syringe body.
-Do not hold the syringe by the plunger, finger grip or needle cap.
-Do not pull off the needle cap until you are ready to inject. - Keep the remaining syringe in the carton in the refrigerator.
+- 1. Prepare all of the equipment you will need on a clean, flat working surface. - Take 1 pen out of the packaging by holding the middle of the pen body.
+Do not remove the orange cap until you are ready to inject. - Keep the remaining pen in the carton in the refrigerator.